Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 values in its output cells every time the input changes, check the Auto-predict box.

 ### Calling REST APIs from anywhere

 The services are simply AzureML RESTful APIs.
 You can go to (https://services.azureml.net) to grab sample code to consume them from R, Python, or C#.

-See the swagger documentation to the services to understand their input and output requirements.
+See the Swagger documentation to the services to understand their input and output requirements.
 The same information is reflected in the VIEW SCHEMA pane of the AzureML plugin.

 ### Individual Services Descriptions

-There are three types of ML service in this solution, batch model build, interactive retrieval and bulk retrieval services.
+There are three types of ML services in this solution: batch model build, interactive retrieval and bulk retrieval services.

 The batch model build service is BuildModel and is responsible for all estimation and forecasting tasks.
-Depending on data size, it can run several minutes to hours.
+Depending on data size, it can run for several minutes to hours.

 The **interactive** services are:

-* Elasticities - retrieve elasticities for one product at all sites, channels, and segments
+* Elasticities - retrieve elasticities for one product at all sites, channels, and segments.
 * CrossElasticities - retrieve cross-elasticities for all products and channels at one site.
                         The model assumes the same items at different sites don't compete.
                         Perhaps more questionably, it also assumes that customer segmentation boundaries are not permeable.
-* Forecasts - retrieve forecasts at one site, at a specific pricing point
+* Forecasts - retrieve forecasts at one site, at a specific pricing point.
-* PromoSimulation - simulate a promotional scenario
+* PromoSimulation - simulate a promotional scenario.
-* Outliers - identify the items which had large forecast failures
+* Outliers - identify the items which had large forecast failures.
 * RetrospectiveAnalysis - assists

-The service names may have have a PE_ prefix (for "Pricing Engine").
+The service names may have a PE_ prefix (for "Pricing Engine").
-These services are expected to return within a few seconds (the first query after a while may be slow as the containers "warm up").
+These services are expected to return within a few seconds (The first query after a while may be slow as the containers "warm up").
 All services have usage instructions in the template spreadsheet.

 The **bulk services** are used to export the data from the model to the database.
 They output large amounts of data.
-In the solution, they are called in batch mode and their output stored in the database after output in the storage account.
+In the solution, they are called in batch mode and their output stored in the database after output to the storage account.
 Each service produces one dataset.

 * BulkElasticities - get all estimated elasticities, outputs to the <tt>elasticity</tt> container